logo for secsportsfan.com

 The University of Tennessee Lady Vols have seen a number of stars pass through during the past 30 years.
 These include Chamique Holdsclaw, who is considered by many to be the greatest player in the history of womens college basketball, Candace Parker, Tamika Catchings, Kara Lawson, Dena Head, Bridgette Gordon, Daedra Charles, Holly Warlick, Nikki McCray, and Semeka Randall.

-The Lady Vols play their home games in the Thompson-Boling Arena, in Nashville Tennessee.
+The Lady Vols play their home games in the Thompson-Boling Arena, in Knoxville Tennessee.
 That arena has a capacity of 24,535.
 The team previously played their home games at the Stokely Athletic Center (capacity 12,700), which is still in use for some smaller sports such as volleyball.

 To read more about the Tennessee Lady Vols basketball team, go to Tennessee Lady Vols Basketball.